Pursue your spiritual journey

 Bridgewater is affiliated with the Church of the Brethren, a small Protestant denomination founded on the core values of equality, community, simplicity, service and peace.
-Bridgewater continues to honor this heritage while welcoming people from all perspectives as part of its community.
+Bridgewater continues to honor this heritage while welcoming people from all perspectives as part of its learning community.

 - Catholic Mass is offered on select weekends during the academic year.

 The BC campus chapter of an ecumenical housing ministry that seeks to eliminate poverty housing from the world.

 Students travel on weekends throughout Virginia and in surrounding states to lead worship services in local congregations.

 Seeks to create a welcoming and diverse campus community where interfaith awareness, understanding, respect and cooperation are the norm.

 Meets weekly to seek a deeper understanding and experience of faith through study, sharing and prayer.

 Plans activities and events that extend the reach of God’s love at BC.

 - Brethren Student Movement (BSM)